 Dustin Grinnell is a writer based in Boston.
 He’s written everything from short stories to scripts, from scientific articles to sci-fi novels, and has been published in the world’s top media outlets.
 These outlets include the Washington Post, Salon, VICE, the LA Review of Books, Writer’s Digest, the Boston Globe, and the New Scientist.
 Along the way, he’s won a variety of awards, been featured in international exhibitions, and taught creative writing workshops.
 Read more about Dustin in Authority Magazine.

 Trained as a research scientist, Grinnell brings to bear in his reporting a fearless curiosity and a passion for rigor.
 He follows in the footsteps of pioneering immersion journalist Nelly Bly, who famously went undercover to expose a mental institution.

 Whatever the locale, whatever the subject, Grinnell prides himself on his dexterity as a traveler: He knows not only how to navigate new cities and communicate with the locals, but also how to leave behind his biases and assumptions.

-Using this approach, he’s interviewed a con man, explored the secret life of a sex slave, and interviewed the winner of the Extreme Mustang Makeover (coming this summer).
+Using this approach, he’s interviewed a con man, explored the secret life of a sex slave, and interviewed the winner of the Extreme Mustang Makeover.
 He’s also profiled AJ Hackett, who invented bungee jumping, and interviewed two scientists who visited Bermuda to unearth a new model organism.
-In 2019, he detailed his own brush with conversion disorder in Perspectives in Biology & Medicine and a long-form version in The Doctor T. J. Eckleburg Review.
+In 2019, he detailed his own experience with psychosomatic symptoms in Perspectives in Biology & Medicine and a long-form version in The Doctor T. J. Eckleburg Review.

 As for his personal adventures, Grinnell is equally audacious.
 He’s climbed Kilimanjaro, run the Paris marathon, hitchhiked every inch of New Zealand, and backpacked through Britain, Spain, France, and Costa Rica.
 These expeditions have been featured as essays in the Sunday travel sections of media such as the Boston Globe and the Philadelphia Inquirer.